 food by cooking, freezing, melting and mixing.
 During this topic we will also be preparing for our Christmas Nativity performance which takes place on Tuesday 12th December.

 In the Spring term the topics are Once Upon a Time and Space.

 During our Space topic, the children will be learning about our Solar System and also looking at a variety of space themed books such as 'Whatever Next' and 'Aliens Love Underpants'.
-We will be holding a Rocket Making morning for parents where we will make lots of different rockets and spaceships.
-Have a look at some of the pictures from last year.

 We will also be having an astronaut training day in the Spring term, where the children will be undertaking a variety of challenges to help prepare them for space travel, dressed in astronaut or sporty clothing.
 We will then hold a 'Graduation' at 2:45pm where the children will be presented with a certificate to show they have completed their astronaut training.

 During the Summer Term, our topic is All God's Creatures.
 We will be focusing on the different types of animals in our world such as pets, minibeasts, farm animals and creatures under the sea.
 Over this topic we will have some visits from different pets and also have our trip to Bocketts Farm which will be on Wednesday 11th July.

 The children will listen to a range of stories and rhymes during carpet times.
 They will be involved in a variety of role-play activities to promote their language development and social skills.
 Activities that encourage your child to mark make, hold their pencil correctly and practice writing their names will be a specific focus.
 After the first few initial weeks we will begin the Jolly phonics work and your child will then bring home frequency words to help them to practice.
 Please read with your child regularly and encourage them to talk about the stories including characters and sequence of events.